kennyklee123/PWA-Weather-App/README.md

 # How to run the app!
-All you need to do is clone the app and run npm install & npm start.
+All you need to do is clone the repo and run npm install, then run npm run!